DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

 ## 2nd Step - DS Game Maker Setup

-  1. Download the DS Game Maker.zip file, extract it and place the "DS Game Maker" folder it anywhere you want on your PC.
+  1. Download the "DS Game Maker" folder and place it anywhere you want on your PC.
 Such as in the Documents folder where it's easy to get to.

   2. Within the "DS Game Maker" folder make the "DS Game Maker.exe" file always  run in administrator mode by right clicking it then choosing "properties" from the right click menu options and then checking the "Run this program as an administrator" option from under the Compatibility tab in the file properties window.
 <br>